Storyflow Logo

 What is the best AI for interview synthesis?

-Notably has the strongest AI-native synthesis quality in this list.
-Dovetail is the established alternative with mature integrations.
-Storyflow handles canvas-paradigm synthesis.
-The right pick depends on whether you want dedicated UX paradigm (Notably, Dovetail) or canvas (Storyflow).
+Notably has the strongest AI-native first-pass synthesis on a single study, and Dovetail is the established choice for synthesis across many studies.
+Storyflow is strongest if you think spatially and want affinity mapping plus the write-up on one canvas the AI reads.
+The pick depends on whether you want a dedicated research paradigm (Notably, Dovetail) or a visual canvas (Storyflow).

 Can ChatGPT do UX research?